robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-5-ect-classroom-practice.md

 #### Low-stakes quizzing

-Low-stakes quizzing is a helpful tool for you to check your pupils' understanding and to develop their recall of key ideas.
+Low-stakes quizzing is a helpful tool for you to check your pupils’ understanding and to develop their recall of key ideas.
 The fact that it is low-stakes means that pupils will not feel threatened to ‘have a go’ in case they get it wrong.

 Be explicit that the quiz is low-stakes, i.e. “I will not be recording your score”; “This is not an assessment”.